Kyun-J/FlexHybridApp-Android/README.md

 > *This class is for Kotlin only.*
 FlexJSAsync requires FlexWebView object.
 Native work is performed through Deferred of CoroutineScope.
-When the native operation ends, the Retrun value is delivered to the registered FlexWebView in the form of promise.
+When the native operation ends, the Return value is delivered to the registered FlexWebView in the form of promise.

 #### `FlexJSAsync()`
 > *This constructor needs attention*